adlotsof/adlotsof.github.io/index.md

 - in love with details
 - patient, but always choosing the quick fix first

-### Problem - Solver

-All apps featured on this page solve real live problems.
-All apps on this page include a lot of concepts that are new to me - from material textLayouts till properly overwriting hashcode(), everything here solves two purposes:

-- to learn as much as possible
-- to solve a real live problem

-### Details make everything

-As I learn more about software engineering, each project grows.
-The solutions i had in mind when starting a new project usually don't end up in the finished app, as i learn new concepts and new solutions while pushing each project forward.
-Stil, I take pride in overhauling each detail, each class and each method to perfection.

 ### Projects

 | Moods and Meds | Speedflying Logbook |